tsyuding/EntityFramework.Utilities/README.md

 The standard iteration is optimized in the sense that AutoDetectChangedEnabled = false; It would not be reasonable to delete/insert 25000 entities otherwise.

-Here is a test run with EntitityFramework.Utilities on my laptop doing operations on a really simple object Comment(Text:string,Date:DateTime,Id:int,Reads:int)
+Here is a test run with EntitityFramework.Utilities on a laptop doing operations on a really simple object Comment(Text:string,Date:DateTime,Id:int,Reads:int)

                Batch iteration with 25 entities
                Insert entities: 23ms